DaemonAlchemist/unstateless/README.md

 `unstateless` is a shared state management library for React.
 It's main design goals are:

 - `Zero boilerplate`: Creating and using a shared state variable shouldn't require any code other than the definition of the variable.
-- `Natural`: Shared state should be just as easy to use as local state and shouldn't require learning any additional concepts.
+- `Familiar`: Shared state should be just as easy to use as local state and shouldn't require learning any additional concepts.

 ## Basic usage example